Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 • Seizures, potentially leading to loss of consciousness.

-The parrot will die if you fail to heed these warnings and take action.
+If you fail to heed these warnings and take action, the parrot will die.
 Sudden death in parrots is always suspicious, so evacuate your home in case of an undetected CO leak.

-Carbon monoxide poisoning can sometimes be medically treated if recognized extremely early.
+Carbon monoxide poisoning can sometimes be medically treated if recognized early.

 The parrot will likely experience permanent damage to its brain or heart following CO poisoning.
 A parrot that inhales carbon monoxide is unlikely to survive long enough to see a veterinarian.

 A vet will give the parrot oxygen until it exceeds the carbon monoxide level, aiming to restore function to its organs.
-How long this process takes depends (and if it works) depends on how much CO was inhaled.
+How long this process takes and if it works depends on how much CO was inhaled.

 Carbon monoxide poisoning can also have side effects, such as prolonged seizures.
 A bird will be kept at a veterinary hospital overnight for observation if it survives the experience.